deployphp/docs/advanced/parallel-io.md

 before('deploy', 'what_branch');
 ~~~

-Now it should work as expected and user will be asked for brunch only once.
+Now it should work as expected and user will be asked for branch only once.

 ~~~sh
 $ dep deploy -p